Neural Architecture Search with Bayesian Optimisation and Optimal Transport: Conclusion

 \subsection{Acknolwedgements}

 We would like to thank Guru Guruganesh and Dougal Sutherland for the insightful discussions.
-This research is partly funded by DOE grant DESC0011114.
+This research is partly funded by DOE grant DESC0011114, NSF grant IIS1563887, and the Darpa D3M program.
 KK is supported by a Facebook fellowship and a Siebel scholarship.

 { {